changeworld/azure-docs.ja-jp/articles/cloud-services/cloud-services-guestos-family1-retirement.md

 <properties
-   pageTitle="ゲスト OS ファミリ 1 の提供終了に関する通知 | Microsoft Azure"
+   pageTitle="Guest OS family 1 retirement notice | Microsoft Azure"
-   description="Azure ゲスト OS ファミリ 1 の提供が終了した時期と、利用中のサービスがその影響を受けるかどうかを判断する方法について説明します"
-   services="cloud-services"
-   documentationCenter="na"
-   authors="yuemlu"
-   manager="timlt"
-   editor=""/>
+   description="Provides information about when the Azure Guest OS Family 1 retirement happened and how to determine if you are affected" services="cloud-services" documentationCenter="na" authors="raiye" manager="timlt" editor=""/>